elvc/nodejs_file_stream/README.md

 node tail.js <filename>
 ```

-* for example: `node tail.js output-file.txt` will monitor the changes of number of lines written/deleted and the growth rate
+* For example: `node tail.js output-file.txt` will monitor the changes of number of lines written/deleted and the growth rate
+* You can try modifying the file and save.
+The report will be automatically generated.
 * Output will look something like this:

 ```